-On behalf of the Cancer Predisposition Program at St. Jude Children’s Research Hospital, we invite you to our second Cancer Predisposition Conference November 5-6, 2020.
+Sponsored by the Cancer Predisposition Program at St. Jude Children’s Research Hospital, the second Cancer Predisposition Conference was held November 5-6, 2020.

-This year’s event will focus on DICER1.
-This conference will allow families living with DICER1 and medical professionals to learn about the latest scientific advances as well as other important issues such as cancer screening, coping, communication and for the young adults — learning how to navigate the medical system and take responsibility for your health care as you march out on your own.
+The event focused on DICER1.
+The conference allowed families living with DICER1 and medical professionals to learn about the latest scientific advances as well as other important issues such as cancer screening, coping, communication and for the young adults — learning how to navigate the medical system and take responsibility for your health care as you march out on your own.

 - PPB/DICER1 Registry Family Meeting, August 5-6, 2021.
 Email Dicer1@childrensMN.org for further information.

 - DICER1 scientific symposium for providers, May 2021.
 Email Dicer1@childrensMN.org to be added to the invitation list.